Canyon Meadows Bee Boulevard

 In 2018, University of Calgary researchers identified two Gypsy Cuckoo Bumble Bees within the parkland area of the site.
 The Gypsy Cuckoo Bumble Bee is classified as Endangered, Schedule 1, on the Species At Risk Act

-The Canyon Meadows Bee Boulevard is a great example of how collaboration, community involvement and leveraging of resources can result in a successful naturalization project that benefits multiple stakeholders.
+The Canyon Meadows Bee Boulevard is a great example of how collaboration, community involvement and leveraging of resources can result in a successful naturalization project that benefits the community.

 Celebrate Pollinator Week June 21-27 by visiting the main flower bed at the Bee Boulevard and strolling the pathway to view more native plantings, enjoying the beauty and benefits of naturalization, and learning about native bees in Calgary’s own backyard.